andreas-wagner-dev/andreas-wagner-dev/README.md

 # Hi there! 👋 I'm Andreas Wagner

 ## 🚀 About Me
-*Enthusiastic* software developer with focus on **object-oriented programming** and **java technologies**.</br>I love exploring the fundamental concepts behind good software design and sharing knowledge with the developer community.
+*Enthusiastic* software developer with focus on **object oriented programming** and **java technologies**.</br>I love exploring the fundamental concepts behind good software design and sharing knowledge with the developer community.

 ## 💡 Philosophy
 I believe in:
 - **Object-oriented programming:** is still the best abstraction approach we currently have
 - **Clean Code:** Writing code that tells a story - from the root package of an application
-- **Continuous Learning:** Object-oriented Philosophy, Technology evolves, and so should we: see my References:
+- **Continuous Learning:** Concepts behind the object oriented philosophy
 - **Knowledge Sharing:** The best way to learn is to teach others **and otherwise listen to others**

 ## 🛠️ Tech Stack